MehmetZorlu07/remote-mentoring/wiki/questions.md

 * PROJECT NAME: A web platform for handling remote mentoring/supervision
 * STUDENT NAME: Mehmet Zorlu
-* STUDENT_ID: 2328759
+* STUDENT_ID: 2328759z
-* SUPERVISOR NAME: Dr Sofiat Olaosebikan
+* SUPERVISOR NAME: Dr. Sofiat Olaosebikan

+Click to go back to [Home](https://github.com/MehmetZorlu07/remote-mentoring)

 **These are the questions and ideas asked to the supervisor with the reply followed after.**